Common Knee Injuries in Sports

 4. Patellofemoral Pain Syndrome

 Patellofemoral pain syndrome is a broader term for issues with the soft tissues surrounding the kneecap that cause pain.
-This syndrome is also known as “Runner’s Knee” because it is common in athletes who run and perform other activities that require repetitive flexion of the knee joint.
+This syndrome is also known as “Runner’s Knee” because it is common in athletes who run and perform other activities requiring repetitive knee joint flexion.

 • Dull, aching pain in the front of the knee